Precision Swimming Pool Filter Repair

 How a Swimming Pool Filter Works

-Pool filters rely on inflow hoses (normally situated at the middle of the pool side) and outflow hoses (placed closer to the surface).
+Pool filters rely on inflow hoses (normally situated in the middle of the poolside) and outflow hoses (placed closer to the surface).
 This positioning of hoses allows effective circulation as well as maximum filtration.
 Water near the middle and bottom of the pool is drawn in and passes through the filter itself, which traps debris before the water exits into the pool near the top.

 Common Problems With Pool Filters